 In answering this, history can be our guide.
 The Residential Curriculum Institute has existed for a little over a decade and has continued to grow each year.
 The most recent Institute included hundreds of participants, and within the last two years the Institute had to turn potential registrants away due to overwhelming demand.
-We have also noticed these trends at Roompact.
-Within the last 2 years almost every school we interact with states that they either have a curriculum, or are in the beginning stages of creating one.
+I have also noticed these trends in my day job.
+Within the last 2 years almost every school I interact with states that they either have a curriculum, or are in the beginning stages of creating one.
 The rise of curricular approaches is one of the reasons why we have enhanced our software with features and solutions designed specifically with curriculum in mind.
 Being on the innovative edge also means we are the only software company to design our software specifically for this approach.

 Two theories that may help explain how this phenomenon has taken hold come from Everett Rogers and Mortin Grodzins, two theorists working in the 1960s.
 In 1962, Everett Rogers’ first put forward his theory on the “Diffusion of Innovations.”
 This theory, which draws from the fields of communications, sociology, and organizational studies, provides a model for how new ideas and products are adopted over time.
 Diffusion, or the spread of these new ideas and products, is influenced by social factors, as well as the benefits of the innovation itself, and the cultures of the organizations adopting the innovation.